 - content-focused internet, extranet, and intranet sites

-- content strategy, configuration, and web-savvy writing/editing
+- content strategy, configuration, and management

 I’m analytical and crazy for detail, yet creative and resourceful.
 I’ve been called a visual mathematician for my ability to communicate complex information in a straightforward manner.
 Whether I’m simplifying a task flow or structuring content, I channel the person who needs to do or find something.

 When I’m not making cyberspace easier to navigate, you’ll find me outdoors—on my bike, along a trail, in my kayak, or mostly upright on my snowboard.